 BAR HARBOR — Three local libraries are bringing the world to MDI.

 Earlier this year, the libraries submitted a joint grant application to participate in a Maine Humanities Council (MHC) program that underwrites visits by foreign policy speakers at libraries.
-Impressed with the spirit of teamwork shown by the grant application, the MHC chose the MDI libraries — Southwest Harbor Public Library, Jesup Memorial Library in Bar Harbor and Northeast Harbor Library — for The World in Your Library program this fall.
-All events are free and open to everyone, and the first is set for this Saturday, Sept.
-7.
+Impressed with the spirit of teamwork showed by the grant application, the MHC chose the MDI libraries for The World in Your Library this fall.

 “I am excited about this speaker because the rapidly changing nature of China and its impact on the world is going to be one of the most important foreign policy issues we will face in the years to come,” said Ms. Minner.

 For more information, contact Melinda Rice at the Jesup Memorial Library, at email@example.com or 207-288-4245.